 At the start of this printable pack, there are four pages that help your child learn twelve different preschool shapes.
 By cutting out the squares on the bottom of the page and pasting them alongside the correct shape, you child will be improving their scissor skills and help encourage them to learn their shapes.
 They could also color in the shapes before cutting.
 For more cutting activities for kids then check out the printable preschool cutting box.

-Next is one page where they can trace eleven different shapes.
+Next is a one page shape tracing worksheet where they can trace eleven different shapes.
 If you laminate this page, your child can use a dry erase marker when tracing shapes over and over again.

 The rest of the pages concentrate on one shape per two pages.
 On the first page, there are three different sized shapes for your child to trace.
 After tracing the three shapes, you child could color them in and then practice their scissor skills by cutting them out.
 Again, by laminating, you child can practice over and over again.Tracing Shapes Worksheets http://bit.ly/2FzazDt